reddygovardhan/reddygovardhan/README.md

 - 👋 Hi, I’m Govardhan Reddy
 - 👀 I’m interested in New Technologies, New Inventions, New Futuristic things
-- 🌱 I’m currently learning and working experiments on AI applications
+- 🌱 I’m currently learning and doing experiments on AI applications
 - 💞️ I’m looking to collaborate with open minds & social world
 - 📫 How to reach me drop a mail to reddygovardhanreddy@gmail.com